killergege/monkey-scripts/scripts/enhanced-blaeo/README.md

 ![](http://i.imgur.com/Hhrm64W.png)

-* For this feature to work, you need a Steam API Key.
-Get one [here](https://steamcommunity.com/dev/apikey) (you can use any domain as long as it's not already taken) and set it in the settings menu.
 * Highlights newly added, owned, beaten and completed games from the current theme list.
+* For this feature to highlight your owned games, you need to sync them [here](https://www.backlog-assassins.net/settings/general#enhancedBlaeo).